|Photo Courtesy Of JWF|

-In essence, this blog entry is a preamble to the one below.
-The focus of interest: Men's clothing - how to wear it if you're a girl.
-And l'm going all out with the pop culture references here, starting with "Sex And The City".
-So bear with me.
+Let's take a minute to address what's going on around the young man's collar.
+The sartorialist detail, it's exquisite, is it not?
+That said, this post is a preamble to the one below.
+The focus of interest: Men's clothing - how to wear if you're a girl. l'll be going all out with the pop culture references here, starting with "Sex and The City".

-What I really like about this episode though, is the whole play on our perception of gender roles.
+Fashion aside, what I really enjoy about the episode is the play on our perceptions of gender roles.
 There are several hilarious scenes, some (major spoiler alert) including chicks with...hmm, how do I put this delicately?
-Allow me to rephrase: There are several hilarious scenes including well endowed ladies.
+Allow me to rephrase: There are several hilarious scenes including T-girls.
 They're fabulous and funny.
-Although I have to interject that their outfits deserve less than stellar reviews.
-I mean, If you guys want to bend it, why not take a cue from David Beckham?
+Although I have to interject that some of their ensembles deserve less than stellar reviews.
+If you guys want to bend it, why not take a cue from David Beckham?

-Okay, moving on from our sex addiction.
-The thing about men's fashion is that it's really affordable to shop.
-All you need is a male relative or friend, and you're basically set for life.
+Moving on from our sex addiction.
+The perk about men's fashion is that it's affordable to shop.
+All you need is a male relative or friend and you're basically set for life.

-For instance, a few years ago, one of my friends used to rock these really cool shorts that she'd made from one of ex-boyfriend's pair of jeans.
-To come to think of it, she didn't actually want to make a fashion statement, she just wanted revenge.
-Okay, bad example.
+For instance, a few years ago, one of my friends used to rock these really cool shorts that she'd made from her ex-boyfriend's pair of jeans.
+To come to think of it, she didn't actually want to make a couture statement, she just wanted revenge.
+Bad example.
 I have another one.
-My mum once got my grandfather a really nice grey sweatshirt for Christmas.
-It caught my eye.
-So I penned down a heart-filled letter asking whether I could have it.
+My mum once got my granddad a a grey sweatshirt for Christmas.
+It caught my eye so I penned down a heart-filled letter asking whether I could have it.
 And in a split second, it was mine.
 Then, I took to the scissors (I am terrible), and just like that, I had my very own oversized-Jennifer Beal-"Flashdance"-boat-necked-sweater, to go.

 Wait, there's more.
-Every derby hat my dad's ever owned, is now residing somewhere in my sister's wardrobe in Paris.
-At the end of the day, what's he gonna do about it?
-Deny his daughter, the right to be stylish?
-I don't think so.
-It may be a man's world.
-But we all know the true star at the center of the Solar-System.
-Take a page from Shakespeare's book, Juliet is the sun.
+Every derby hat my dad's ever owned is now residing somewhere in my sister's closet in Paris.
+What's he gonna do about it, deny his daughter the right to be stylish?